-The BA (Hons) Fine Art Programme represents an alignment with a (European) Bologna model of educational structure allowing for greater transferability of learning through a modular structure.
+The BA Applied Art programme represents an alignment with a (European) Bologna model of educational structure allowing for greater transferability of learning through a modular structure.
 We judge this as important for an island nation with a powerful cultural inheritance and potential.
-This traces an educational offer of three or four undergraduate years, two postgraduate years (masters) and potentially three PhD years.
+This traces an educational offer as three undergraduate years, two postgraduate years (masters) and potentially three PhD years.